 In March 2000, ten national energy regulatory authorities signed the "Memorandum of Understanding for the establishment of the Council of European Energy Regulators".
 They had voluntarily formed CEER to facilitate cooperation in their common interests for the promotion of the internal electricity and gas market.
 In order to cope with a growing number of issues and to improve cooperation at the operational level, the regulators decided in 2003 to formally establish themselves as a not-for-profit association under Belgian law and to set up a small secretariat in Brussels.
-The Statutes (English version, Statutes amendment) were published in the annex of the Belgian State Gazette on 21 October 2003.
-CEER now has 29 members - the energy regulators from 27 EU-Member States (excluding Slovakia) plus Iceland and Norway - as well as 7 observers - the energy regulators from Switzerland, Montenegro, Kosovo, Republic of Macedonia, Moldova, Bosnia and Herzegovina, and Georgia.
+The Statutes were published in the annex of the Belgian State Gazette on 21 October 2003 and have since been updated, including recently.

 ACER is the “Agency for the Cooperation of Energy Regulators”.
 It is a Community body with legal personality.
 ACER became fully operational on 3 March 2011.
 Its seat is in Ljubljana, Slovenia.

 ACER plays a key role in the integration of the EU’s markets in electricity and natural gas, providing a framework at EU level for national regulators to cooperate and providing clarity and regulatory certainty.